 Claire assists in accomplishing our financial objectives, developing financial strategies and monitoring our financial health.

 Mercy oversees front desk operations of NGLHRC and is the face of our office.
-She also assists with running our social media platforms and managing external communication.
+She also handle our social media platforms and manages external communications and media relation.

 Gaitho is a human rights lawyer responsible for streamlining NGLHRC's documentation and conducting legal research projects.

 Lelei is a lawyer and part of the legal team, she deals with organization and execution of legal aid and outreach programs.

 Sophia Karani - Accountant

 Sophia helps NGLHRC maintain a clear, organized accounting system, analyze the financial data and advise towards the overall stability and progress of the organization.